Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/downloading-and-installing.md

 ## Download the ReShade Installer

 The next step will be to download the latest ReShade installer from the [official ReShade website](https://reshade.me).
-The installer holds the ReShade binaries required in order to manually install ReShade.

 ---